Lynch23/Portfolio/ReadMe.md

+# Portfolio
-This repository holds all my projects built while learning Web Development.
-Over a period of two and aa half years, I have leart and worked with HTML5, CSS, Javascript ES6, and CSS frameworks Bootstrap and Bulma.
-I have a year of experience building  with ReactJS.
+This repository holds some of my projects built while working with Web Development.
+Over a period of three(3) and a half years, I have learnt and worked with HTML5, CSS, Javascript ES6, and CSS frameworks Bootstrap and Bulma, React for front-end developement.
+I have three years of experience building with ReactJS.
 This repository will continue to be updated with future projects.